$7.5 Billion – That is the total valuation of WordPress. How could this be possible when the CMS is completely free?

 The reasons can be divided into three major categories:

-• Gratitude – The reason might be that they have personally benefited from using WordPress and want to give back to the community that has provided them with such a valuable tool.
+- Gratitude – The reason might be that they have personally benefited from using WordPress and want to give back to the community that has provided them with such a valuable tool.

-• Personal growth – Who would you hire first for a WordPress project – a random programmer or someone who has been contributing to WordPress for a few years?
+- Personal growth – Who would you hire first for a WordPress project – a random programmer or someone who has been contributing to WordPress for a few years?

 Free and open source software in general is an excellent way to learn new technologies and specialize in them.
-Even if you work alone, you will be participating in a project with a lot of professionals from whom you can learn and share information, resources, and experience.
+Even if you work alone, you will be participating in a project with a lot of professionals from whom you can learn and share information, resources, and experience. - Professional growth – There are many organizations that create (plugins, themes, and websites), sell products and provide services on WordPress.
+In other words, they don’t get paid by WordPress, but they make money through WordPress related services.

 WordPress.com Business Model

 WordPress.com business model can also be referred to as Automattic’s business model.
 They beautifully craft a business model around WordPress, offering various products and services.
-I have listed some popular ones, which play a major role in filling the big bags 💰 of the organization.
+I have listed some popular ones, which play a major role in filling the big bags đ° of the organization.

-1. Web Hosting – WordPress offers web hosting services named “WordPress VIP Hosting” to big brands like CNN, TechCrunch, Time.com, and more.
+- Web Hosting – WordPress offers web hosting services named âWordPress VIP Hostingâ to big brands like CNN, TechCrunch, Time.com, and more.
 The pricing for this hosting starts at $15,000 per month.
-Yes, that’s a hefty price.
+Yes, thatâs a hefty price.

-2. Google AdSense – Free blogs hosted on WordPress.com carries Google Adsense ads and the revenue goes to WordPress.
+- Google AdSense – Free blogs hosted on WordPress.com carries Google Adsense ads and the revenue goes to WordPress.
 The Google ads will appear to the consumers when these three conditions are met:

-• The visitor is not using a Firefox browser.
+- The visitor is not using a Firefox browser.

-• The visitor must be logged out of his WordPress account, if they have one.
+- The visitor must be logged out of his WordPress account, if they have one.

-• The referring source is not a WordPress powered website.
+- The referring source is not a WordPress powered website.
 So, if you land on the abc.wordpress.com site from xyz.wordpress.com, visitors will not see any Google Ads.

 Even with all these conditions, WordPress still generates a significant amount from Google Ads.

-3. Premium plans – As mentioned before, WordPress offers freemium plans to its users.
+- Premium plans – As mentioned before, WordPress offers freemium plans to its users.
 Anyone can host a blog on WordPress for free, but if you want to buy additional storage space for the multimedia files or wish to use a custom web domain instead of the default wordpress.com sub domain, then you should go for these premium plans.

-4. WordPress themes – The WordPress theme directory offers premium themes that approximately costs you between $50 to $100.
+- WordPress themes – The WordPress theme directory offers premium themes that approximately costs you between $50 to $100.
 These are GPL compatible themes developed by third- party WordPress developers.
 Automattic gets a cut for every sale of this WordPress theme.

-5. Web Host Referrals – WordPress.org suggests a list of third-party web hosting providers, so that you can self-host your WordPress blogs for a yearly fee.
+- Web Host Referrals – WordPress.org suggests a list of third-party web hosting providers, so that you can self-host your WordPress blogs for a yearly fee.
 When you subscribe to the hosting providers using these links, Automattic gets a commission.

-6. WordPress Support – If you need help with WordPress and the free support forums aren’t serving the purpose, then there is an option called “ WordPress VIP Support ”.
+- WordPress Support – If you need help with WordPress and the free support forums arenât serving the purpose, then there is an option called â WordPress VIP Support ”.
 Once you become a subscriber, the WordPress development team will help you solve problems and the response time can be as low as 6 hours.
 This service is primarily for enterprise users who are willing to spend $2.5-5k per year.

-7. Jetpack – If you wish to move your blog from WordPress.com to WordPress.org, Automattic has a tool called Jetpack that helps you to migrate for a one time fee of $119.
+- Jetpack – If you wish to move your blog from WordPress.com to WordPress.org, Automattic has a tool called Jetpack that helps you to migrate for a one time fee of $119.
 Jetpack also provides other services like backups, automated file repair, site restoration, file scanning, and spam defense.

-8. Crowdsignal – Automattic also has a plugin called Crowdsignal that allows you to create and manage polls right within the block editor.
+- Crowdsignal – Automattic also has a plugin called Crowdsignal that allows you to create and manage polls right within the block editor.
 It provides a premium version where you can have an unlimited number of questions per survey, without any watermark.

-9. VideoPress – The VideoPress plugin for WordPress lets you host videos and audio files on your own website.
+- VideoPress – The VideoPress plugin for WordPress lets you host videos and audio files on your own website.
 The plans for this plugin begin at $60 per year.
 The videos have no ads and support HD playback as well.

-10. Akismet – Spam is the most annoying thing for a website owner.
+- Akismet – Spam is the most annoying thing for a website owner.
 To avoid that hassle and save your time from filtering and deleting hundreds of spam comments, Automattic created Akismet.

-• Akismet is a spam catching technology that is free for non-commercial personal blogs.
+- Akismet is a spam catching technology that is free for non-commercial personal blogs.
 If you maintain a corporate blog or run a network of blogs then you are required to buy a commercial license, which starts at $9 per month and extends up to $209 per month.

 Conclusion